 Enhancing the Performance of a Quarterback

 You can train visual skills just like you would any other skill.
-Optometrists, such as Dr. Charles Shidlofsky, Dr. Courtney Cates and Dr. Kristen Hatton, offer sports vision training to help players achieve their goals and take their game to the next level.
-A functional eye exam will evaluate visual skills, after which Dr. Charles Shidlofsky, Dr. Courtney Cates and Dr. Kristen Hatton will create a personal vision training plan.
+Optometrists, such as Dr. Charles Shidlofsky, offer sports vision training to help players achieve their goals and take their game to the next level.
+A functional eye exam will evaluate visual skills, after which Dr. Charles Shidlofsky will create a personal vision training plan.
 The child will typically receive in-office therapy once or twice a week, coupled with home exercises.

 At The Sports Vision Center at Neuro-Vision Associates of North Texas, we help players be the athletes they know they can be.
-We train players from Plano, Rockwall, Fort Worth, Dallas, and throughout Texas.
+We train players from Plano, North Dallas, Fort Worth, DFW Metroplex, and throughout Texas.